LemaMichael/Slash/Pods/SwiftEntryKit/README.md

 attributes.screenInteraction = .forward
 ```

-Pass additional actions that are invokes when the user taps the entry:
+Pass additional actions that are invoked when the user taps the entry:
 ```Swift
 let action = {
     // Do something useful
 }
 attributes.entryInteraction.customTapActions.append(action)
 ```

+The default value of `screenInteraction` is `.forward`.

+The default value of `entryInteraction` is `.dismiss`.

 #### Scroll Behavior
 Describes the entry behavior when it's being scrolled, that is, dismissal by a swipe gesture and a rubber band effect much similar to a UIScrollView.